Our Strategic Plan

 Photo credit: Luiz Rocha © California Academy of Sciences

 A staggering 75 percent of all recent extinctions—birds, reptiles, amphibians, and mammals combined—have been on islands.
-Our Resilient Islands initiative aims to establish a new conservation model capable of halting biodiversity loss and habitat degradation on tropical islands by 2030 and begin the process of regenerating these vital oases.
+Our Islands 2030 initiative aims to establish a new conservation model capable of halting biodiversity loss and habitat degradation on tropical islands by 2030 and begin the process of regenerating these vital oases.

 Photo credit: Brian L. Fisher © California Academy of Sciences